A Nonlinear Target-Factor Model with Attention Mechanism for Mixed-Frequency Data: Hyperparameter selection

 The set of hyperparameters subject to optimization is the same across experimental settings, simulated and empirical, while the admissible ranges and the number of optimization trials differ.
-For the simulation exercises in Section~\ref{Sec:simulations}, we adopt a broad search space that spans both low- and high-capacity architectures in order to assess model performance across a wide range of configurations.
-In this setting, we optimize the model dimension, the number of attention heads, the number of transformer layers, the dropout rate, the learning rate, the embedding dimensions for variables and frequencies, the feedforward network size, and the activation function.
+For the simulation exercises in Subsection~\ref{Sec:sim_forecasting}, we adopt a broad search space that spans both low- and high-capacity architectures in order to assess model performance across a wide range of hyperparameters combinations.
+In this setting, we optimize the model dimension, the number of attention heads, the number of Transformer layers, the dropout rate, the learning rate, the embedding dimensions for variables and frequencies, the feedforward network size, and the activation function.
+The search summarized in Table~\ref{Tab:hyperparams_simulation} (20 trials) is conducted once to fix the model's hyperparameters combination.
+The results in Table~\ref{Tab:evals_simulation} are then averaged over 100 replications, each drawing an independent data path from the data-generating process; within each replication we retrain the model from five random initializations at the fixed hyperparameters and retain the one with the lowest validation loss, so that no re-tuning occurs across replications and the reported variation reflects the sampling of the data path and the initialization rather than the hyperparameter search.
 For the empirical analysis, we restrict the search space to higher-capacity architectures and increase the number of optimization trials to ensure adequate exploration of the parameter space.
 We make informed design choices in defining this search space.
 In particular, we limit the range of dropout rates, as excessive regularization can be detrimental in relatively short macroeconomic samples, and we do not optimize the embedding dimensions for variables and frequencies.
 Instead, we set them deterministically as a logarithmic function of the corresponding vocabulary sizes, ensuring that embedding dimensions remain comparable across targets and ablation variants while avoiding additional tuning parameters that could confound the interpretation of attention patterns.

 \FloatBarrier

 \FloatBarrier